If you were eligible for a reverse mortgage in the past, you should find the loan requirements similar for a refinance of your reverse mortgage.

 1. Your home has appreciated.
 Aside from your age and the current interest rate, your home’s value is a crucial factor in determining your loan amount (principal limit).
 A reverse mortgage loan is a tool for converting home equity into tax-free cash, so if your equity has increased, you likely will be able to pull out more money by refinancing into a new reverse mortgage loan.

-Something to keep in mind: For 2022, the home value limit on a government-insured reverse mortgage is $970,800.
-If your home’s value exceeded this limit (say, your home was appraised at $900,000, the maximum home value for your refinance would still be $822,375).
+Something to keep in mind: In 2023, the home value limit on a government-insured reverse mortgage is $1,089,300.
+If your home’s value exceeded this limit (say, your home was appraised at $1 million), the maximum home value for your refinance would still be $1,089,300.

 2. Interest rates have declined.
 If interest rates have fallen since you took out your original reverse mortgage, you could be a good candidate for a refinance.
 Lower rates can translate into a larger initial payout, and the lower the rate of interest accrual, the less interest you (or your heirs) must repay when the loan becomes due.

 Run the numbers.
-Based on your furnishing some basic information (your age, home value, and equity), many reverse mortgage calculators including AAG’s calculator at https://www.aag.com/reverse-mortgage-calculator/, can give you a ballpark figure of what you can expect to receive on your refinance.
+Based on your furnishing some basic information (your age, home value, and equity), many reverse mortgage calculators including AAG’s calculator at https://www.aag.com/reverse-mortgage-calculator/, can give you a ballpark figure of what you might receive on your refinance.
 If you prefer, contact your reverse mortgage professional directly to run the numbers for you.

 3. Provide security for your spouse.
 Refinancing a reverse mortgage may also be a good decision if you want to add your spouse to the loan because they were left off the original loan.
 That can happen for myriad reasons.
 Maybe when you took out your original reverse mortgage, your spouse wasn’t 62.
 Perhaps you were unmarried at the time.
 The reasons are less important than the consequences of having only one spouse on the loan.
 If not listed on the reverse mortgage loan documents, the widow or widower might be required to pay the loan in full, which could require selling the home.
-If both are listed, the surviving spouse can continue living in the home.
-Similarly, if one spouse had to move to a nursing home (away from the home for 12 consecutive months or longer), the other could continue to live in the home and receive loan disbursements so long as they fulfilled the ongoing obligations of the reverse mortgage, which include home maintenance costs and the payment of property taxes and homeowners insurance.
+If both are listed, the surviving eligible spouse can continue living in the home as long as they continue to pay property taxes, homeowners insurance, home maintenance costs, and comply with all other loan terms.
+Similarly, if one spouse had to move…the other could continue to live in the home so long as they fulfill the same loan obligations.

 A reverse mortgage refinance isn’t something you should rush into.
 In fact, many lenders impose a seasoning requirement, which only allows those who have had their original reverse mortgage for a certain period (typically 18 months) to refinance.
 To find out if a reverse mortgage loan is right for you, click here.

-But if, during that period, you have seen a significant increase in your home’s value, a decrease in interest rates, or you simply want the assurance that your spouse can remain in your home if you pass away or have to move out of the home, a reverse mortgage refinance may be just what you’re looking for.
+But if during that period you have seen a significant increase in your home’s value or a decrease in interest rates, that may be your incentive to act.
+Another reason could be that you simply want the assurance and peace of mind that, on the condition that property taxes, homeowners insurance, home maintenance obligations, and complying with the loan terms, your spouse can remain in your home if you pass away or have to move out of the home permanently.

 Can I refinance my reverse mortgage?